 Third-Party vs. First-Party COAs

-This is the most important distinction:
+This is the most important distinction in peptide quality verification:

 - •Third-party COA: Tested by an independent lab with no financial relationship to the vendor.
 This is the gold standard.